Sunday, December 27, 2009

 It's the sequence involving the experiments with that new military plane that provide some of the most thrilling moments of Test Pilot.
 Tracy's Gunner forgets to put his gum on the plane the way he always does for luck, so you immediately know what's going to happen.
 He accompanies Jim on the flight, which involves carrying enough weight to simulate the size of the bomb the plane is designed to carry.
 As Jim keeps pushing the plane to reach 30,000 feet, the sand bags break loose and trap Gunner.
 The plane crashes into a forest, killing Gunner and leaving Jim to be the one to tell Ann that someone is dead from a plane crash, a task Gunner always feared he would have.
 It's a nerve-wracking, thrilling, emotional sequence to watch, and it's the highlight of the film.

 Interestingly, the film starts with two disclaimers.
-The first is about the safety of air travel, no doubt an attempt to keep the airline industry from losing business when people see that planes can and do crash and that people sometimes die when planes crash.
-The other is about the military and the need to keep secret its operations and developments of new technology.
+The first is about the safety of air travel, no doubt an attempt to keep the airline industry from losing business when people see that planes can and do crash and that people sometimes die when planes crash: “Any hazards [the film] presents bear no relation to the safety of modern air transportation.”
+Sure.
+The other is about the military and the need to keep secret its operations and developments of new technology: “the technical data used [in the film] in no way represent the performance of any actual aircraft, either military or civil.”
+Again, sure.
 I doubt either warning was necessary although I can imagine that, given the powerful imagery of the film, some people might have thought they were watching a documentary.

 Gable and Tracy are their usual reliable selves here.
 Both men were natural actors, and they work well together here.
-You can sense that their friendship is real, and they have a good time in the scenes where they have to bicker.
+You can sense that their characters’ friendship is real (more on that in a bit), and they seem to have a good time in the scenes where they bicker.
 The gem among the actors in this movie, though, is Loy.
-She is quickly becoming one of my favorite actresses, thanks to this project.
-She could be humorous, quick-witted, teary-eyed, sharp-tongued--you name it.
+She could be humorous, quick-witted, teary-eyed, sharp-tongued—you name it.
 Here she has what could be a thankless job, diverting attention away from the macho story involving the dangerous work of men in the air, but she always manages to make herself intriguing.
 Aside from the sequences involving the planes, the most interesting element of Test Pilot is Loy's performance.

 No comments: